DC23/trellabit.net/README.md

 This doesn't work with `trellabit.net` as it requires console input.
 Therefore, make sure that `Run on external console` is checked in the `Run-->General` options for `trellabit.net`.

+# Managing Assembly Version Strings
+I want to keep the assembly versions synchronised, which is a pain to edit manually.
+The build and revision numbers are set to autoincrement, but major and minor version numbers have to be maintained manually.
+Rather than tediously do this for each release, I have added a configuration for the Python [bumpversion](https://github.com/peritus/bumpversion) package.
+See the bumpversion documentation for details on its use, but most of the time it boils down to `bumpversion major` or `bumpversion minor` at a command line from the root solution directory.

 # High-level Architecture

 I am using a somewhat traditional tiered architecture, with a data access layer, business logic layer, and UI layer.